c 1805, The British Museum, London Wikimedia Commons

 By the fourth century BCE, Babylonians and Assyrians, living along the banks of the Tigris and Euphrates rivers—the region eloquently known as the cradle of civilization—had vanquished fragments of a polytheistic past.
 In their religious texts, dreams emanated from a singular god.

+Dozens of dreams fill the Old and New Testaments.
 Angels and trances and voices and spirits and visions—siblings of nighttime dreams—grace nearly every page, delivering God’s guidance and prophecy.
+Dreams in biblical tales occurred in sacred places or the places were sacred because a divine revelation occurred there.

 Jacob’s dream, a mystical occurrence beautifully told in Genesis, is an allegory of the two-way communication dreams tender between God and humankind.
 One night, Jacob, traveling to Haran to find a wife, put a stone under his head and slipped into sleep.
-Like angels ascending and descending Jacob’s ladder, dreams link the heaven and the earth, the cosmic and the physical.
+Like angels ascending and descending Jacob’s ladder, dreams link heaven and earth, the cosmic and the physical.

 In the New Testament, the angel Gabriel visited Mary and divulged she would bear the Son of God: “The Holy Spirit will come upon you, and the power of the Most High will overshadow you.”